LifeBogger presents the Full Story of an England Football Legend best known by the nickname “Gazza”.

 Unfortunately, their marriage was turbulent and ultimately short-lived, ending in divorce in August 1998.

 Paul’s demons rose during his marriage years, which made him experience difficulties with alcoholism and, worst of all, physically abusing Sheryl, his wife.

 Even Paul admitted severally to domestic violence towards Sheryl during their marriage.

 They divorced in early 1999.
 Ten years later, Sheryl published a tell-all book entitled “Stronger: My Life Surviving Gazza”.

-Paul Gascoigne father, John Gascoigne died from cancer aged 72 in February 2018.
-He was laid to rest in Gateshead with his son (Paul), family and friends paying tribute and a perfect send off to him.
+Paul Gascoigne’s father, John Gascoigne, died from cancer aged 72 in February 2018.
+He was laid to rest in Gateshead with his son (Paul), family, and friends, paying tribute and a perfect send-off to him.

 Gascoigne’s father returned from Germany and observed his family’s stability was still absent.
-It didn’t take long before John started suffering the brain haemorrhage before becoming paralyzed.
+It didn’t take long before John started suffering a brain haemorrhage before becoming paralyzed.

 Television cameras showed that he had tears in his eyes following the yellow card.
 This act made Gascoigne a highly popular figure with the sympathetic and emotional British public.